 Jackets can be worn for various occasions.
 An OWB holster could be worn anywhere between 3 and 6 o’clock.
 Even full-size guns can easily be stowed in holsters on most jackets.

-It is also helpful to wear loose-fitting clothing beneath your IWB holster, even if you can comfortably carry your sidearm of choice.
+It is also helpful to wear loose-fitting clothing beneath your IWB holster or IWB 26, even if you can comfortably carry your sidearm of choice.

 If you are wearing a jacket, you might consider wearing a shoulder holster instead of a waistband holster.
 Holsters like these aren’t for everyone, however.
 It might be necessary to place the holster vertically on a thinner build in order to hide the weapon.